-The direct method presents operating receipts and payments (and all other items that have an effect on cash flow) as they occur.
-This is the easiest method, however, oftentimes net working capital effects are neglected.
-The indirect method is more complete, as it bases on the creation of creating the three financial statements: Income Statement, Balance Sheet, and Cash Flow statement which allows checking if those statements are inherently concise.
+The direct cash flow method presents operating receipts and payments (and all other items that have an effect on cash flow) as they occur.
+This is the easiest method to use when calculating the estimated net cash flow and also makes the report very easy to read; however, oftentimes net working capital effects are neglected.
+While the indirect cash flow method is more complete, as it bases on the creation of creating the three financial statements: Income Statement, Balance Sheet, and Cash Flow statement which allows checking if those statements are inherently concise.
 Both methods can be used to forecast cash flows, while the indirect method oftentimes shows a higher level of quality.
 For our purposes, we focus on the indirect cash flow method by forecasting the three statements Income Statement, Balance Sheet, and Cash Flow Statement for our business.

-12 Month Cash Flow Projection Templates as part of your Budget
+12 Month Cash Flow Projection Templates as a Part of your Budget

-A 12-month cash flow projection template basically is a budget which focuses on understanding cash flows for the next year.
-It is something essential to have in business, as you want to avoid any negative surprises end of the year.
+A 12 month cash flow projection template basically, is a budget which focuses on understanding cash flows for the next year.
+It is something essential to have in business, as you want to avoid any negative surprises at the end of the year.
 The first step in developing a 12-month cash flow projection is to assess expected revenues and expenses for each month for an entire financial year.

-What does a cash flow projection template look like? – Some examples are provided below:
+What does a cash flow projection template look like? – Here are somes examples provided below:

 The purpose of this model is to provide a simple way to show the below summary by month for many companies in one file -Income statement -Balance sheet -Cash flow statement -Financial ratio -Charts and…